-Alderfer’s model states that individuals can be motivated by multiple levels of need at the same time, and that the level which is most important to them can change over time.
+Alderfer’s ERG Theory of Motivation states that individuals can be motivated by multiple levels of need at the same time, and that the level which is most important to them can change over time.
 In other words, an individual’s priorities and motivations may be fluid and can move between the existence, relatedness and growth levels of need over time.
 They can move upwards, and they can move downwards.

 Comparing Alderfer and Maslow

 In Maslow’s Hierarchy of Needs, individuals need to have satisfied one level of needs before moving on to the next one.
 For example, they need to have satisfied their safety needs before being motivated by social belonging.
 Alderfer disagreed.
 In his model, individuals do not need to have satisfied their existence needs before being motivated by their relatedness need.

 In fact, Alderfer went further and said that different individuals potentially prioritize the needs in different orders based on their life views.
 A standard example of this could be the starving actor who’s motivated by growth through their art, potentially at the expense of their existence (i.e. they can’t pay their rent but are pursuing their passion).